Alfresco/SearchServices/README.md

 docker run -p 8983:8983 searchservices:develop
 </code>

 docker-compose files can be used to start up Search Services with Alfresco and Share.
-There are two docker-composes file available.
+There are two docker-composes files available.
 Depending on the version you want to start either change to 5.x or 6.x.
 E.g.

 <code>
 cd packaging/target/docker-resources/6.x